 At Custom Match Slings we use the best grade of leather from Hermann Oak tannery, an American company that has been in business since 1881.
 The hides are from American steers and received in their natural color.
 Once straps are cut to size, they are then dyed per customer's request for color choice with the best oil dyes.
 Colors available are: Natural, Saddle Tan, Dark Brown, Black, or other special requests.
 Also offered is a hand color dyed pattern of camouflage to match tactical camouflage rifle stocks.
-The hooks (frogs) are made by Waterbury Buckle, one of the oldest government contractors.
-The D-rings are parkerized and oversized which allow proper ease of setup in the no-pulse configuration.
+The hooks (frogs) are military spec and the D-rings are parkerized and oversized which allow proper ease of setup in the no-pulse configuration.

 Our straps and keepers are hand stitched so that should a stitch break, only one side of the stitch loosens.
 The other thread firmly holds the leather together.
 The traditional lock stitch used by sewing machines when broken, allows the lockstitch to undue itself for several stitches and the thread on both sides of the leather is loosened.
 In addition to the hand stitching on the short strap at the D-ring and the keepers, they are also glued together with a strong leather glue to ensure no breakage.
 After eleven years of making slings we have never had a strap or keeper returned or replaced.